top of page

 We’ll be heading out on the road again today, this time toward Tromsø, Norway, one of Lapland's cultural hubs.

 Framed by snowy peaks, surrounded by arctic waterways, and filled with historic wooden homes, this is one magical Norwegian destination.
-After settling in, we'll all head out for drinks and a tour of what just may be the northernmost brewery on the whole planet.
+That evening, we'll all head out for drinks and a tour of what just may be the northernmost brewery on the whole planet.
 With more than enough taps to choose from, it's one fine way to say hey to Norway.

 RELAX